dfelinto/blender-manual/manual/editors/preferences/system.rst

 ====================

 Changes the computing device the :doc:`Cycles </render/cycles/index>` render engine uses to render images.
-Cycles can use either the CPU or certain GPU's to render images, for more information see the :doc:`GPU Rendering </render/cycles/gpu_rendering>` page.
+Cycles can use either the CPU or certain GPUs to render images, for more information see the :doc:`GPU Rendering </render/cycles/gpu_rendering>` page.

 None